Your credit history gives you access to obtain loans or to enter into financial contracts such as rental or telephones.

 - Compare interest rates and any fees charged, interest rates can vary from around 11% to as high as 35% and fees can vary enormously.
 There are fixed regular service fees and penalty fees.

 - Get the best deal.
-If you have a bad credit rating, you may only be eligible for high interest card.
+If you have a bad credit rating, you may only be eligible for the high-interest card.

 - Make at least the minimum monthly payment by the deadline, if you don't you will incur interest plus additional penalties.